idlelosthobo/vortex-database/README.md

 - Uses a abstract storage method for fast retrieval.
 - Self contained portable design for all projects.

+# Why
+- Provide database technology that is more accessible to all projects.
+- Lower the barrier to entry into formatted data storage.

 # Usage

     import vortex.core.instance as vortex